 How to Get Around

-Taxis are another option, but they have a rather negative reputation amongst tourists.
-Many taxis are notorious for over charging, not returning the correct amount of change, or simply lying about fares.
+Taxis are another option; however, they have a rather negative reputation amongst tourists.
+Many taxis are notorious for overcharging, not returning the correct amount of change, or simply lying about fares.
 While most taxis should cost $0.08 US cents per 300 meters, you shouldn’t take them unless you’re willing to spend a lot more.

 In Manila, there is a public train system that can be used throughout the city and is affordable.
 Most journeys will cost $0.50 US cents.
-But be aware that weekday rush hours from 7-9am and 5-9pm are the most frustrating times to travel.
-Any other times, the trains can be of great assistance for your travel plans.
+Be aware that weekday rush hours from 7-9 am and 5-9 pm are the most frustrating times to travel.
+Any other time, the trains can be of great assistance for your travel plans.

 Finally, another transportation option would be to rent a car yourself.
-In big cities, it may not be worth the stress or you may feel up to the challenge.
-An economy priced car usually cost about $26 US dollars per day, but a roomier option would be an SUV, which would cost about $53 US dollars per day.
+In big cities, it may not be worth the stress, or you may feel up to the challenge.
+An economy priced car usually costs about $26 US dollars per day, but a roomier option would be an SUV, which would cost about $53 US dollars per day.

 While Manila is the most popular city in the Philippines, there are a lot of other places to visit too.
 Here, we will give a brief overview of the top city destinations in the country.

-A blend of Chinese and Spanish influence makes Vigan one of the most visually stunning locations in the country due to the colonial architecture.
-An old-world feel fills the city and you can take a horse drawn carriage through its streets.
+A blend of Chinese and Spanish influence makes Vigan one of the most visually stunning locations in the country due to colonial architecture.
+An old-world feel fills the city, and you can take a horse-drawn carriage through its streets.
 The Calle Crisologo is a walking district, while the Bantay Bell Tower and St. Paul Metropolitan Cathedral are popular tourist attractions.

-Davao City is located in the Mindanao region and it is a metropolitan hub for shopping, dining, and sightseeing.
+Davao City is located in the Mindanao region, and it is a metropolitan hub for shopping, dining, and sightseeing.
 The Museums of History and Ethnography is a popular location, while the Abreeze Mall draws in tourists looking for some souvenirs.
-But nature is incorporated into this urban landscape too and you can visit the Eden Nature Park or Philippine Eagle Center to see its beauty.

 Sagada is a tribal region in the Philippines, which is known for being the site of the world-famous Hanging Coffins.
-The coffins are located in the Cordillera Mountains and are best experience with a guide.
-The coffins are not an official tourist site, but have become popular with dark tourism.
+The coffins are located in the Cordillera Mountains and are best experienced with a guide.
+The coffins are not an official tourist site and have become popular with dark tourism.